 In a country as materialistic and financially-focussed as ours, it is not easy choosing the less lucrative path.
 There are times when I wonder if I should not be concentrating my energies on accumulating bags of money, as so many around me are doing.
 Yet I always find inspiration in the growing number of Singaporeans who are shunning the pre-determined paths our strict, Asian, authoritarian society dictates in order to chase their dreams.

 I also have mixed feelings about the US.
-Having lived there for four years, San Francisco and the Bay Area will always have a special place in my heart.
+Having lived there for four years, Berkeley, San Francisco and the Bay Area will always have a special place in my heart.
 Yet there are many things about the US, from individualism to notions of fairness and standards of governance, that I have difficulty reconciling myself with.

 In many ways, I guess, I feel most comfortable in South-east Asia.
 My personality seems to gel easily with Indonesians, Malaysians, Thais and others here, even if we can’t always speak the same language.